yulanguo/Amazon-Product-Recommendations-Project/README.md

 ### K Core Decomposition
 - **Max k-core:** 6
 - **Key Nodes:** 16770, 16771, 35897, 35898
-  - These nodes are highly influential and should be top marketing targets.
+  - These nodes are highly influential and should be heavily advertised.

 ### Community Structure
 - **Algorithm:** Walktrap
 - **Clusters Identified:** 32
 - **Modularity Score:** 0.8198
-  - Indicates strong community structures; Amazon should group and market these products together.
+  - Indicates strong community structures; Amazon should group and market products within a cluster together.

 ### Indegree and Outdegree
 - **Indegree:** Focus recommendations on key connections.